codevonnie/animation/README.md

 1. Stop the ball moving when it hits the bottom of the canvas.

-1. Clear at each step of the animation, so that only one copy of the ball is visible at a time.
+1. Clear the canvas at each step of the animation, so that only one copy of the ball is visible at a time.

 1. Represent the ball as an object, rather than by a global y value and hard-coded x and r values.